Please read this page about taking my exams!

 - the OS consists of a whole bunch of things, and the kernel is - like the name implies - the kind of “center” of it.

-- the kernel is responsible for scheduling all processes running on the system.
+- the kernel is responsible for controlling access to the computer’s resources, such as:

 - scheduling decides who runs next, and for how long